Carlo Bergonzi (tenor): Early life

-At the age of 16, he began his vocal studies as a baritone at Arrigo Boito Conservatory in Parma with Maestro Ettore Campogalliani.
+At the age of 16, he began his vocal studies as a baritone at Arrigo Boito Conservatory in Parma with Ettore Campogalliani and Edmondo Grandini.

 During World War II, Bergonzi became involved in anti-Nazi activities and was interned in a German prisoner-of-war camp in 1943.
 Two years later, he was freed by the Russians and walked 106 km in order to reach an American camp.
 However, while on his way, he drank unboiled water and contracted typhoid fever, from which he recovered within a year.
 After the war he returned to the Arrigo Boito Conservatory in Parma, weighing just over 36 kilograms (80 pounds).

 Operatic career

 In a 1985 interview with Opera Fanatics Stefan Zucker, Bergonzi cited 1948 as the year of his professional debut, as a baritone.
 He sang the role of Figaro in Rossini's The Barber of Seville, which he performed with a former prisoners' association which he joined after the war.
 It has been noted that the fee of 2,000 lire paid for his professional debut was insufficient to cover his meals and travel.